 A low-country menu serving up traditional chicken and waffles.
 Try other Deep South favorites such as shrimp and grits, barbecued ribs, and seafood boil, which brings together crawfish, clams, mussels, crab, and Andouille sausage in one pot.

 Enjoy traditional Malaysian cuisine at good prices.
 Try the curry puff, a fried flaky pastry filled with curried vegetables or chicken.

 A fast-casual mediterranean place serving favorites like chicken or beef shawarma, falafel and hummus.
 Also try an innovative pita-crust pizza.
 Wash it all down with fresh-squeezed juice.
 Open late, it caters to the University of Denver crowd.

 Go straight for the empanadas.
 The 15-plus flavors range from the beef classico to vegan veggie to tango.
 Buy them in singles or share a dozen, but save room for the alfajores.
 New expanded menu includes tartas, breakfast medialunas, and espresso.
 Also try the DTC location.

 Dark wood and exposed brick give this wine bistro a charming feel.
 Patrons can enjoy artisanal cheeses and antipasto plates like the warm Brie and roasted garlic.

-A wood-fired oven, gourmet ingredients, and wine to-go make a perfect pizzeria dine-in or delivery.
+A wood-fired oven, gourmet ingredients, and wine to-go make a perfect pizzeria for dine-in or delivery.
 If the weather's nice, eat outside in the spacious garden area.

 This neighborhood eatery serves up top-notch burgers, such as the Croque, topped with Swiss, a fried egg, and a slice of ham.
 Add a milkshake or root beer float.
+Multiple locations.